semdeleer/immo-eliza-ml/model-card.md

 - **Improvements**: Exploring advanced feature engineering techniques to capture more nuanced property characteristics.
 - **Extensions**: Integrating additional external data sources such as economic indicators and demographic information for better prediction accuracy.

-## Citation

-[If applicable, provide citation information for the model or associated research papers]

-## Acknowledgments

-[Optional: Acknowledge individuals, organizations, or funding sources that contributed to the development of the model]

-## References

-[Optional: Provide references to related papers, documentation, or resources]